HymanZHAN/xzhan.me/content/english/posts/configuring-wsl-2.md

 ## Web & Database

 Here comes the (a bit) more tricky part.
 IIRC, previously in WSL 1, you can access the host (Windows) database from inside WSL.
-Due the the architecture change in WSL 2, you are not able to do that out of the box.
+Due to the architecture change in WSL 2, you are not able to do that out of the box.
 Here in [this section](https://docs.microsoft.com/en-us/windows/wsl/wsl2-ux-changes#accessing-network-applications) it says:

 > To access a Windows network application you'll need to use the IP address of your host machine.